02324-Advanced-Programming/assignment-4/README.md

 ## 4d Lauritz
 ### Implementation

+The task of pushing robots when a robot moves was implemented using a recursive method, moveToSpace().
+This method ensures that if a robot encounters another robot in its path, it pushes the robot (and any others in front of it) forward, as long as space is available.

+The moveToSpace() method checks if the target space (space) already has a robot (pushed).
+If a robot is present, the method recursively attempts to move the pushed robot to the next space in the same heading.

+If the next space is unavailable, an ImpossibleMoveException is thrown, signaling the move is not possible.

+Once there are no robots in the target space, the pusher robot is placed in that space using pusher.setSpace(space).

+Error Handling:

+The move forward/fastforward and move backward methods uses a try/catch block to handle exceptions (ImpossibleMoveException) that may arise if a robot cannot be pushed further (due to walls).

 For each assignment, briefly explain what did you do to implement your solutions.
 As a rule of thumb for the level of detail you should go into, the description for each assignment should be between half a page and one page (A4), written in Arial 10 with 2 cm margins on every side.